Anderson localization of walking droplets: Introduction

 The quantum-like effects of the walker system emerge when the droplet motion is strongly influenced by the underlying wave field\cite{Bush2021Hydrodynamic}, which is characterized by a spatial extent, $l$, and a decay, or `memory', time, $T_\mathrm{M}$ \cite{Eddi2011,tadrist2018Faraday}.
 Both of these spatio-temporal features increase as the forcing acceleration approaches the Faraday threshold, $\gamma_\mathrm{F}=3.775g$ ($g=9.81\,\mathrm{m/s}^2$), at which the entire bath surface becomes unstable to standing waves\cite{Kumar1994Parametric}.
-We thus focused on the walker's statistical behavior in the high-memory regime, $\gamma/\gamma_\mathrm{F}=99.8\,\%$, when the waves are long-lived, $T_\mathrm{M}\sim 26$\,s, and span a large area of the bath, $l\sim 6\lambda_\mathrm{F}$.
+We thus focused on the walker's statistical behavior in the high-memory regime, $\gamma/\gamma_\mathrm{F}=99.8\,\%$, when the waves are long-lived, $T_\mathrm{M}\sim 26$\,s, and span a large area of the bath, $l\sim \reply{7}\lambda_\mathrm{F}$.
 No waves exist in the absence of the droplet ($\gamma<\gamma_\mathrm{F}$).
 To achieve statistical significance, we recorded the droplet motion for 6\,h, which corresponded to 756,000 bounces and roughly 2,300 domain crossings.
-The data was acquired in 20\,min intervals to maintain the prescribed memory (Supplementary Information, Experiments).
+The data was acquired in 20\,min intervals to maintain the prescribed memory (\ref{sec:SI_experiment}, Experiments).

-\textbf{Localized statistics}
+\section{Localized statistics}

 The walking droplet moved erratically above the heterogeneous bottom topography due to deformations in the wave field produced by the disordered features below the bath surface (Fig.\,\ref{fig:main_Fig_1}\fp{d}, Supplementary Video 1).
 The chaotic trajectory is characterized by random speed fluctuations that typically occur at a length scale shorter than that of the underlying topography, $W$, thus evidencing the presence of wave-mediated forces produced by distant submerged features.
 The spatially-averaged speed map revealed areas of higher and lower speeds roughly corresponding to deeper and shallower regions, respectively (Fig.\,\ref{fig:main_Fig_1}\fp{e}), indicating a depth-dependent speed envelope superimposed on the high-frequency speed fluctuations.
-Moreover, the speed distribution (Fig.\,\ref{fig:main_Fig_1}\fp{f}) concentrated around an average speed, $v_0=7.3$\,mm/s, which roughly corresponds to droplet's free-walking speed\cite{Eddi2011,Molacek2013b} in a homogeneous bath with the same average depth.